 Life Downstairs: British Servant Culture in Fact, Fiction, and Film

-A new Humanities to Go program by Ann McClellan While servant narratives have been popular for centuries, there seems to be a resurging interest in these stories in recent decades.
+While servant narratives have been popular for centuries, there seems to be a resurging interest in these stories in recent decades.
 Many contemporary British and North American writers, filmmakers, and television executives have turned to master/servant relationships as their subject matter.
 Films like The Remains of the Day and Gosford Park garnered numerous Oscar nominations and substantial box office profits.
-PBS created such classics as Upstairs, Downstairs and Manor House, as well as the phenomenally successful Downton Abbey.
-Even mainstream American television has piloted its own versions of the British servant in shows as wide ranging as The Fresh Prince of Bel Air to reality TV’s Supernanny.
-Ann McClellan explores the history behind the rise and fall of British servants and why Americans are so fascinated by their stories on page and screen.
+PBS created such classics as Upstairs, Downstairs and Manor House, as well as the phenomenally successful Downton Abbey!
+Even mainstream American television has piloted its own versions of the British servant in shows as wide-ranging as The Fresh Prince of Bel Air to reality TV's Supernanny.
+Join Ann McClellan as she explores the history behind the rise and fall of British servants and why Americans are so fascinated by their stories on page and screen.